Groctel/learning-projects/Learn Python 3 The Hard Way/23 - Strings, Bytes, and Character Encodings/README.md

 ## What I did

-I create a program that reads a file line by line with `readline` and performed the following operations with it in `print_line`:
+I created a program that reads a file line by line with `readline` and performed the following operations with it in `print_line`:

 - I used `strip` to remove the trailing linefeed character.
 - I used `encode` to extract the bytes that form the line string.